 Fiduciary Funds Fiduciary fund reporting focuses on net position and changes in net position.
-The fiduciary fund category is split into four classifications: pension trust funds, investment trust funds, private purpose trust funds and agency funds.
-Trust funds are used to account for assets held by the School District under a trust agreement for individuals, private organizations, or other governments and are therefore not available to support the School District's own programs.
-Agency funds are custodial in nature (assets equal liabilities) and do not involve measurement of results of operations.
-The School District's agency funds accounts for student activities and flexible spending account.
-The private purpose trust funds account for scholarships.
+The fiduciary fund category is split into the following four classifications: pension (and other employee benefit) trust funds, investment trust funds, private-purpose trust funds and custodial funds.
+Trust funds are distinguished from custodial funds by the existence of a trust agreement or equivalent arrangements that has certain characteristics.
+Custodial Funds are used to report fiduciary activities that are not required to be reported in a trust fund.